Alaskan Sled Dogs ~ April 21, #5

 We lucked out and were able to secure the last spot for the day, just the two of us on a sled.

-As as kid my dream was to be astride a wild horse running free and this was about as close to it as I can imagine.
+As as kid, my dream was to be astride a wild horse running free.
+This was about as close to it as I can imagine.
 To move with the energy of the natural world is a feeling not to be missed!

 What made it even more special is that we were able to run with two of Lance Mackey’s (4 time Iditarod winner) retired dogs.
 Lance was one of our favorite mushers.
 His life story is incredible, a demonstration of true love between a musher and his team, check out this link.